 When will we know the Corps decision on the bridges?

 A decision was made by the U.S. Army Corps of Engineers and the Assistant Secretary of the Army for Civil Works on April 3, 2020 to replace the current Bourne and Sagamore Bridges with two new bridges built to modern-day standards.
 This solution provides the federal government with the best long-term investment for safe access to Cape Cod for the traveling public over the next 50 plus years.

 Is the Corps working with MassDOT on its plans for the Cape Cod Canal bridges?

-Yes, the U.S. Army Corps of Engineers, New England District and MassDOT have signed a memorandum of understanding to work together on all issues related to the Cape Cod Canal bridges, their repairs and or replacement, and to make efforts to reduce the impact to the general public who visit Cape Cod.
-The agencies share results of their data collection and periodically meet to discuss their individual studies and how they can collaborate for improved efficiencies.
-The Corps manages the Canal bridges, while MassDOT manages the approaches to the Cape Cod Canal bridges and the surrounding transportation infrastructure.
+Yes, the U.S. Army Corps of Engineers, New England District and MassDOT have signed a memorandum of understanding (MOU) to work together on all issues related to the Cape Cod Canal Bridges to include repairs and/or replacement, and to make efforts to reduce the impact the residents and visitors of Cape Cod.
+The agencies periodically meet to discuss their individual studies and how they can collaborate for improved efficiencies.
+The Corps manages the canal bridges, while MassDOT manages the approaches to the Cape Cod Canal Bridges and surrounding transportation infrastructure.
 The Corps is working collaboratively with MassDOT to provide technical assistance to the Commonwealth of Massachusetts as it undertakes a $10M state-led bridge type, size, and location study for the replacement highway bridges and adjoining infrastructure.
 This effort is the next step in bringing a long term solution to safe, modern access to the Cape for the next 50 plus years.

 What agencies are the Corps working with on this study and their plans for the future?